quicwg/version-negotiation/draft-ietf-quic-version-negotiation.md

 This validation of Available Versions is not sufficient to prevent downgrade.
-Downgrade prevention also depends on the client ignoring Version Negotiation packets that contain the original version; see {{incompat-vn}}.
+Downgrade prevention also depends on the client ignoring Version Negotiation packets that contain the Original Version; see {{incompat-vn}}.

 After the process of version negotiation in this document completes, the version in use for the connection is the version that the server sent in the Chosen Version field of its Version Information.
 That remains true even if other versions were used in the Version field of long headers at any point in the lifetime of the connection.
-In particular, since during compatible version negotiation the client is made aware of the negotiated version by the QUIC long header version (see {{compat-vn}}), clients MUST validate that the server's Chosen Version is equal to the negotiated version; if they do not match, the client MUST close the connection with a version negotiation error.
+In particular, since during compatible version negotiation the client is made aware of the Negotiated Version by the QUIC long header version (see {{compat-vn}}), clients MUST validate that the server's Chosen Version is equal to the Negotiated Version; if they do not match, the client MUST close the connection with a version negotiation error.
 This prevents an attacker's ability to influence version negotiation by forging the Version long header field.